 Central Bioresearch Services - provides information, advice and guidance relating to research involving animals as well as being responsible for the day to day management of the University's facilities ensuring we adhere to the highest standards of animal welfare

-To facilitate the promotion of awareness and training in integrity and ethics across the University's diverse academic communities, the Head of Researcher Development & Assistant Director at University's Institute for Academic Development is a member of REIRG, especially among those at the start of their academic careers.
+To facilitate the promotion of awareness and training in integrity and ethics across the University's diverse academic communities, the Head of Researcher Development & Assistant Director at University's Institute for Academic Development is a member of REIRG.

 The Terms of Reference for REIRG are regularly reviewed